Skip to content

 Beinn na Sroine — common questions

 Beinn na Sroine is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 476m of ascent and takes most walkers 3-5 hours.
-Terrain: Wet grass, deer grass and occasional outcrops of mica schist make for slow walking above the estate track.
+Ground conditions: Wet grass, deer grass and occasional outcrops of mica schist make for slow walking above the estate track.

-When is the best time to climb Beinn na Sroine?
+What's the best month to climb Beinn na Sroine?

 Poor.
 Remote Loch Lochy/Great Glen area; limited coverage.